 24/11/2016 0 Comments

 The failure to take reasonable care must be a contributory cause to the damage suffered as opposed to the causation of the incident resulting in damage.
-Therefore, failure to wear a seatbelt, failure to wear and properly secure a crash helmet or acting carelessly in situations where danger is likely to arise all warrant sufficient means for an action against the claimant within the defence of contributory negligence.
+Therefore, failure to wear a seat belt, failure to wear and properly secure a crash helmet or acting carelessly in situations where danger is likely to arise all warrant sufficient means for an action against the claimant within the defense of contributory negligence.

 A further area that can arise is where there are joint tortfeasors.
 This can arise where there have been multiple parties that have contributed to an accident.
 In this instance, contributory negligence can operate as mechanism to determine the payouts involved within a personal injury claim.
 For example, where the main culprit injured someone but this was due to the negligent actions of another party, the ratio of payments issued by the parties can be divided equally or in more unequivocal terms.

 For additional information on the law surrounding personal injuries, please visit our personal injury* claims page.